OctopusDeploy/blog/blog/2018-10/kubernetes-canary-deployments/index.md

 The `Deployment strategy` section has been left with the default option of `Recreate deployments`.

-In reality the selection of deployment strategy doesn't play a role in our deployments, because instead of updating a Deployment resource in place we are deploying two resources side by side.
+In reality, the selection of deployment strategy doesn't play a role in our deployments because instead of updating a Deployment resource in place, we are deploying two resources side by side.
 We are implementing the canary deployment pattern ourselves, not using the standard patterns provided by Kubernetes.

 ![](deployment-strategy.png "width=500")